 Proving that another party was negligent is the cornerstone of a personal injury case.
 The plaintiff has the burden of demonstrating that the defendant did not exercise reasonable care, and must show that their injury was the direct result of the defendant’s lack of care.

 Different situations call for different definitions of reasonable care.
-For example, because trucks are so large and have potential to cause injury to others, a truck driver operating their rig at five miles over the speed limit might be considered negligent when a driver of a passenger vehicle might not be held to such a high standard.
-A local personal injury lawyer could evaluate a case and identify potential negligence.
+For example, because trucks are so large and have the potential to cause injury to others, a truck driver operating their rig at five miles over the speed limit might be considered negligent when a driver of a passenger vehicle might not be held to such a high standard.
+An attorney could evaluate an Aurora personal injury case and identify potential negligence.

 A plaintiff must show that their injury caused them documentable losses, known as damages.
 A plaintiff could establish losses by producing: